yuxunguo/EECDIFF/README.md

-# GPD Evolution and Resummed EEC Calculation
+EEC Resummed Calculation with di-hadron fragmentation functions

 This Python module provides a complete pipeline for evolving quark-gluon Generalized Parton Distributions (GPDs) and computing **resummed Energy-Energy Correlators (EECs)** using QCD inputs and Sudakov evolution techniques.